cj-wong/sorter-gpm-takeout/README.md

 In order to bring back structure, this project will read through the files and rebuild the albums list and possibly rename the files as desired.
 To do so, the CSVs in `Takeout/Google Play Music/Tracks` will be read for clues to piece the files together.

+**This project is not ever intended to modify metadata.
+It is strictly to organize the tracks into separate directories based on album and artist(s).**

 ## File structure

 When you extract the files from the archives, you will end up with a file structure like this: